Arvintian/cae/README.md

 docker-compose up -d
 ```

 Open `http://localhost:5000` in your browser.
-Default auth user and password is `traefik:traefik`.
+Default auth user and password is `traefik`.

 Create instance you can use the [base-image](https://github.com/Arvintian/base-image), e.g `arvintian/base-image:1.3.2`.